 Read our full Rolex GMT Master Review

 Another iconic watch engineered with divers and marine engineers in mind, the Rolex Sea Dweller was originally introduced in 1967, pushing waterproofness to an astonishing depth of 2,000 feet.
 In 1978, it was updated to allow wearers to descend to depths of 4,000 feet.
 A patented helium escape valve prevents overpressure and equalizes the air inside the chamber; not surprisingly, the so-called “supercase,” similar to the ones found on GMT II and Submariner models, is thicker to allow for the demands of highly pressurized environments.
 Besides being a technological marvel, the Sea-Dweller is a handsome, masculine timepiece that exudes the go-anywhere appeal that all of the most popular Rolex models are known for.

 Both the Rolex Explorer, introduced in 1953, and the Explorer II, introduced in 1971, are designed for those who love nothing more than navigating rough terrain.
-Like many other models, they are part of the Rolex Oyster Perpetual family, offering waterproof performance and a signature profile.
+Like many other models, they are part of the Rolex Oyster Perpetual family (learn how to sell a Rolex Oyster), offering waterproof performance and a signature profile.
 Rolex Explorers offer the advantage of distinctive legibility, with luminescent indices and large numerals at 3, 6, and 9 o’clock.
 Robust yet elegant enough for the most distinguished affair, it’s not at all surprising that the Explorer and Explorer II models remain among the most popular Rolex watches of all time.

 Rolex Air King